octotheo/SOC/_motions/2024-general-election-manifesto-and-economics.md

 ## Motion

-The following are changes proposed to the Green Party General Election Manifesto 2024 (GEM2024) as published on 12 June 2024 and posted at [ https://greenparty.org.uk/app/uploads/2024/06/Green-Party-2024-General-Election-Manifesto-Long-version-with-cover.pdf](https://greenparty.org.uk/app/uploads/2024/06/Green-Party-2024-General-Election-Manifesto-Long-version-with-cover.pdf)
+The following are changes proposed to the Green Party General Election Manifesto 2024 (GEM2024) as published on 12 June 2024.

+<a href="/files/green-party-2024-general-election-manifesto-long-version-with-cover.pdf"><button class="btn btn-secondary download-link">Download File</button></a>

 1)     Property Taxes